daronphang/coding_resources/networking/authentication_tokens.md

 ## Session-Based:
-1. User logs in and server creates a session for user in database or server memory.
+1. User logs in and server creates a session ID for user in database or server memory.
+2. Session ID is a long, unique random string that doesn't contain any user information.
-2. Session ID is stored in a cookie in client's browser and is sent along with every request made.
+3. Session ID is stored in a cookie in client's browser and is sent along with every request made.
-3. Server verifies with session data on cookie with session data stored on server-side.
+4. Server verifies with session data on cookie with session data stored on server-side.
-4. Session cookie gets deleted when client closes browser; however, web browsers may use session restoring to make it permanent.
+5. Session cookie gets deleted when client closes browser; however, web browsers may use session restoring to make it permanent.

 ## Token-Based (JWT):
 Widely used in RESTful APIs.
 Server generates encrypted JWT and sends it back to client.
 Client sends JWT in header as Bearer Token for every subsequent request.
 SHould be stored in httpOnly cookie as local storage is vulnerable to XSS attacks.
 For transporting tokens securely, should send it via an encrypted channel such as HTTPS.